TSAstron/pixeloza/README.md

 <img alt="a pixelated frog" src="/images/froszka_ex1_1.jpeg" width=300> &emsp; from the original &emsp;
 <img alt="a colourful frog" src="/images/froszka_ex1_0.jpeg">.

 If run without arguments, it will give you frogs.
-But you can supply any number of keywords to be searched for on the internet.
+But you can supply any number of keywords to be searched for on the internet, e.g. `python3 pixeloza1.py space elves`.
+The output can additionally be manipulated with the available options:<br>
-The available options are:<br>
 `--file PATH` - to show a local file;<br>
 `--web URL` - to show image at that url;<br>
 `--wide` - to make the image use all available terminal columns (so you need ot scroll to see it all);<br>
 `--inv` - to invert black/white (for pasting into text files);<br>
-`--show_full` - to display (as an image with the default viewer) the full resolution dithered picture.<br>
+`--show_full` - to display (as an image with the default viewer) the full resolution dithered picture;<br>
+`--help` - to show the options and usage.<br>

 With a tiny font size (like 6) the images are surprisingly good, but that is not working size terminal.
 The real improvements come with the next modes.